uvicmakerlab/LongNowOfUlysses/English507/NeedsAssessment/hansenNeeds.md

 ##Scope

-Spatially, my section of this project will cover the globe, and temporally, it will cover from 1922 to the present.
-Because of the potential volume of data with which I can work, I will attempt to limit my mapping to what I would consider to be major points -- namely, translations, and stage and film adaptations.
+Spatially, my section of this project will cover (briefly) the globe, and temporally, it will cover from 1922 to the present.
+Because of the potential volume of data with which I can work, I will attempt to limit my timeline to what I would consider to be major points -- namely, translations, and stage and film adaptations.

 ##Deliverable

-My project will deliver an interactive Google Earth exhibit -- linked off the geotemporal or digital exhibit website -- which will populate a world map with notable incarnations of *Ulysses* since 1922.
-Visitors will be able to track the movement of *Ulysses* around the globe over the 90-year period since its publication, and will also be able to access information specific to each mapped point.
+My project will deliver an interactive timeline, complete with images and metadata for the major iteratios of *Ulysses* since its publication in 1922.
+I will create a site for my project (using Wordpress), where I will provide the critical context of twentieth-century translation.
+My timeline will be embedded in a page of my website.

 ##Risks/Constraints